fortran-lang/stdlib/doc/specs/stdlib_linalg.md

 ### Return value

-Returns an array value that represents the solution to the linear system of equations.
+For a full-rank matrix, returns an array value that represents the solution to the linear system of equations.

 Raises `LINALG_ERROR` if the matrix is singular to working precision.
 Raises `LINALG_VALUE_ERROR` if the matrix and rhs vectors have invalid/incompatible sizes.